 Madeline Donald and Dani Pierson work alongside Dr. Neimanis, forming the FEELed Lab team.

-Dani Pierson, an undergraduate student majoring in Gender and Women Studies and minoring in Cultural Studies, is the lab administrator.
+Dani Pierson, an undergraduate student majoring in Gender, Women and Sexuality Studies and minoring in Cultural Studies, is the lab administrator.
 Her previous education in arts and entertainment management made her the perfect candidate for this position, doing the behind the scenes work with administrative tasks, web site and social media, the creation of the lab newsletter and blog content management.

 “I found out about this project and this position for the lab while in Dr. Neimanis’ Gender and Women Studies course last term,” Dani explains.
 “I was intrigued by Dr. Neimanis’ approach to dealing with environmental humanities issues, which is not based within a ‘doom and gloom’ lens.”